 View current course offerings at the Office of the Registrar.

-TRMD 6010 Biological Basis of Disease (3) This course provides a foundation of knowledge about the human body in health and disease.
+TRMD 6010 Biological Basis of Health and Disease (3) This course provides a foundation of knowledge about the human body in health and disease.
 It gives an overview of important concepts of the biological mechanisms of disease at the cellular, individual, and societal levels.
 At the cellular level, the course summarized DNA and cellular function, genomics, immunology, and vaccination.
 At the individual and societal levels, the course addresses the most important infectious and non-infectious causes of death worldwide, providing background on their pathophysiology, clinical aspects, and patterns of disease occurrence, risk factors, and methods of prevention.
 Faculty: M. Wiser.
 Offered: Every Semester.
 Prerequisite(s): None.

 TRMD 6050 Medical Helminthology (2) This course covers the parasitic worms with special reference to those causing disease in humans.
 In lecture, the student becomes acquainted with the different taxonomic groups of helminths, their phylogenetic and zoological relationships, morphological and structural characteristics, geographical distributions, methods of transmission, vectors, reservoir hosts, pathology including location and tissue damage in the human body and including aspects of the molecular pathogenesis, anthelmintic chemotherapy including modes of action of anti-parasitic medications, parasitological diagnosis of helminth infections, aspects of the immunology of helminth infections, methods of helminth parasite control and other public health implications, and other tropical issues.
-Faculty: S. McLellan.
+Faculty: E. Dumonteil.
 Offered: Fall.
 Prerequisite(s): College level biology.